kubektkd/RPS-Simulation/README.md

-#Rock Paper Scissors Simulation
+# Rock Paper Scissors Simulation

----

 This program is simulating games of Rock Paper Scissors and showing the results on graph.